lncRNAAddict/ChromNetworkMotif/README.md

 ### Outputs

-- `<output>.motif.results.txt`: This file contains the chromatin-state marked motifs present in the network.
+- `<my_output>.motif.results.txt`: This file contains the chromatin-state marked motifs present in the network.
 This first column represent the chromatin code and motif code for the chromatin-state marked motif.
 Combination of these two columns represent one unique chromatin-state marked motif.
 The next 3 or four columns represent the chromatin state of the nodes in the motif.
 The subsequenct columns indicate p-value, z-score, motif frequency in the network, mean motif frequency in random networks.
 An example file is shown below.

 ![alt text](https://github.com/lncRNAAddict/ChromNetworkMotif/blob/main/Figures/motif_results.JPG)